 Make regular reviews a priority.
 A monthly review of your site is ideal.
 But at minimum, you should do a review of your site at least once a year, to make sure that the general content is current.
 Some things to look for include:

 - Your copyright statements should be updated yearly

 - Test and validate your links, to ensure that they still work

 - Your time references should be changed.
 If your “About” page says how many years you’ve been in business, this is the time to change that!

 - Your products and services – do you have new products or services?
 Have your prices increased over the past year?

-Any of these reasons, and dozens of others, are great reasons to make changes to your web site.
-If you make keeping your site current a priority, it will pay off with better search engine rankings and increased leads from your site.
+Any of these reasons, and dozens of others, are great reasons to make changes to your website.
+If you make keeping your site current a priority, it will pay off with better search engine rankings and increased business from your website.

 By building more and more current information into your site, you will also begin to build trust with your potential clients, since they will have a snapshot of what’s currently happening in your business available to them.
 Your site can go a long way towards making sure that your online prospects know, like, and trust you – which can lead to more sales from your website.

 Would you like support for your website?
 Webb Weavers Consulting based in Ventura, CA can help!
 Contact Debbie today to schedule a website consultation.